Search for celebrities on Ancestry.com!Margaret Rusteen

 Ms. Curtis was born in San Francisco.
 She was a graduate of UC Berkeley, where she was a member of Phi Beta Kappa.
 In 1946 she toured Europe for a year, entertaining the troops as part of a USO drama group.

-In 1947 she married Robert V. Johnson.
+In 1947 she marriage Robert V. Johnson.
 The family lived in Atherton from 1956 to 1968, then moved to Menlo Park.
 She enjoyed being a full-time mother and volunteer at the Children's Health Council, say family members.

 Ms. Curtis is survived by her husband, Don; her children, David Johnson, Robyn McKenna, and Marjie Yates; her stepchildren, Barbara Stultz, Doug Curtis and Liz Fortini; nine grandchildren; and one great-grandchild.